tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

 # 0-RTT and Resumption

+Clients may cache static shares for early data encryption.
+To prevent against Unknown Key Share (UKS) attacks, this must be done carefully so that the client encrypts to a peer who has proven possession in the past.
+Specifically, this requires the static share and the parent Certificate to be safely mixed into Early Secret.
+This is done as follows:

-Clients in possession of a cached server's static share may use it to mix into the Early Secret computation.
-Specifically, let ESS be the output (EC)DHE output from the client's ephemeral key share and server's semi-static key share.
+1. Let ESS be the output (EC)DHE output from the client's ephemeral key share and server's semi-static key share.
+2. Let CertificateDigest = Hash(Certificate) be the hash digest of the parent certificate using the Hash algorithm chosen for early data encryption.

 Derivation of the Early Secret then becomes:

 ~~~
-                 0
+          CertificateDigest
                  |
                  v
    ESS ->  HKDF-Extract = Early Secret